Frozenlock/reagent-contextmenu/README.md

 	  [menu/context-menu]]) ;  <-------
 ```

-Everytime you want to show a context-menu to the user, you just need to call `context` by passing it the `:on-context-menu` event and the name-functions collection.
+Everytime you want to show a context-menu to the user, you just need to call `context!` by passing it the `:on-context-menu` event and the name-functions collection.

 Name-functions pairs should be of the following form: [name fn].
 If you replace the name-fn by a keyword, it will place a divider.